ripple/ripple-rest/docs/REF.md

 ```
 More information about transaction errors can be found on the [Ripple Wiki](https://ripple.com/wiki/Transaction_errors).

-Note: save the `confirmation_token` to check for transaction confirmation by matching that against new `notification`'s.
+Save the `confirmation_token` to check for transaction confirmation by matching that against new `notification`'s.

+Payments cannot be cancelled once they are submitted.

 __________